Skip to main content

 The initial phase of this process involves establishing a comprehensive baseline.
 Before therapy begins, a clinician will request a panel of blood tests.
 This is your body’s unique starting point, a snapshot of your hormonal and metabolic health.

-This typically includes measuring your level to confirm that your baseline is not already in the upper end of the normal range.
+This typically includes measuring your total testosterone level to confirm that your baseline is not already in the upper end of the normal range.
 It also includes assessing markers of liver function and your lipid profile, as these systems can be influenced by hormonal shifts.
 This foundational data provides the map upon which your therapeutic journey will be charted, allowing for precise adjustments and a clear understanding of the changes that occur.

 Why Is a Baseline so Important?